prysmaticlabs/documentation/docs/install/win/docker.md

 docker run -it -v c:/prysm/:/data -p 4000:4000 -p 13000:13000 gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data --clear-db
 ```

 This will sync up the beacon node with the latest cannonical head block in the network.
-It is also recommended to include the `--p2p-host-ip` and `--min-sync-peers 7` flags to improve peering.
 The Docker `-d` flag can be appended before the `-v` flag to launch the process in a detached terminal window.

+  > Not getting enough peers?
+Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.

   > **NOTICE:** The beacon node you are using should be **completely synced** before submitting your deposit for the validator client, otherwise the validator will not be able to validate and will **inflict minor inactivity balance penalties**.